 “Would that all the people of the Lord were prophets!”
 This is the wish Moses expressed in today’s First Reading, when Joshua reported to him that Eldad and Medad were prophesying when they had been chosen as elders, but had not been present for the commissioning ceremony.
 Nevertheless the Spirit of God had descended upon them and they were prophesying.

 Faith is a way of life, a relationship with God.
-When parents present children for baptism, they are exhorted to train them in the practice of the faith, and “to bring them up to keep God’s commandments as Christ taught us, by loving God and our neighbor.”
+When parents present children for baptism, they are exhorted to train them in the practice of the faith, “so that, keeping God’s commandments, they may love the Lord and their neighbor as Christ taught us.”
 May we all be truly prophetic in our practice of the faith.

 The consequences of not practicing our faith are presented in both our Second Reading and Gospel: God will render a judgment of condemnation.
 Faith is a gift; it is not to be squandered.
 Two weeks ago Saint James taught us that faith without works is dead.
 One who claims to be a believer but does not practice the faith will not live in the presence of God.
 By contrast the servant of God who diligently keeps God’s precepts will be blameless, innocent and wise.
 (Cf. Responsorial Psalm) If this is our goal in this world, it will be rewarded in the world to come.

 Next Sunday, the first Sunday of October, is Respect Life Sunday in the United States.
-You may wish to participate in the Life Chain next Sunday in Eau Claire from 2:30 to 4:00 PM.
+You may wish to participate in the Life Chain next Sunday in Eau Claire from 2:00 to 3:30 PM.
 Gather in the parking lot at Regis High School to receive signs, then stand in silent and prayerful witness to the dignity of human life along South Hastings Way.
-More information is on the insert in this week’s bulletin.
+More information is in this week’s bulletin.

 May God bless his people with peace.